ichbinjon/hackathon/docs/tutorial/index.md

 Bots included in the starter kit.

-Along with the example Bot the starter kit includes some helper functions that you will make use of when adding the new features, see `com.scottlogic.hackathon.game.models.MapImpl` for more details.
+Along with the example Bot the starter kit includes some helper functions that you will make use of when adding the new features, see `com.scottlogic.hackathon.game.Map` for more details.

 ### Step One
 Moving each player away from the spawn point will allow the next player to appear without eliminating both itself and